Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • Whether or not the individual is using a VPN

-Passive signals are an essential piece of eKYC, as they empower you to digitally verify and cross-check what the individual is actively telling you against the data that the device is passively providing.
+Passive data is an essential input to eKYC, as it empowers you to digitally verify and cross-check what the individual is actively telling you against the data that the device is passively providing.
 For example, if an individual says they’re in California but their IP address indicates they’re currently in Florida, you may want to dig a little deeper to ensure they’re actually who they say they are.

-Behavioral signals are provided directly by the individual based on how they interact with an online form or application.
-Typically the individual is unaware of the fact that these behavioral signals are even being measured, quantified, or analyzed.
+Behavioral data is provided directly by the individual based on how they interact with an online form or application.
+Typically the individual is unaware of the fact that these are even being measured, quantified, or analyzed.

 Behavioral signals can include: